Complete Backpacking Guide Gates Of The Arctic National Park

 I don’t want to point anyone to a particular region or a specific hike.
 Part of the fun here is finding your own hike.

 The options here are endless, so put your nose in a couple of maps and see what looks doable.
 Then talk to a backcountry ranger as you start planning and see what they say about the hiking trip you’re planning.
-Or, drop me a note and I’ll be glad to offer you my thoughts on the itinerary.
+Or, drop us a note and one of us will be glad to offer you our thoughts on the itinerary.

 Gates of the Arctic hiking trips information Hiking in the Valley of the Maidens, Arrigetch Peaks, Gates of the Arctic National Park and Preserve, Alaska.